 Unique to the SEDA, the Regional Center Green will be an important focus of activity in the Regional Town Center.
 As an urban park, similar to Woodward Park located in Northeast Fresno, it should contain facilities suitable for community events and gatherings.
 This type of park is 40-70+ acres (can be less than 40 acres if the site provides a unique regional serving opportunity, i.e. river access, etc.).
 Regional Parks serve the entire City of Fresno and surrounding communities.
 They provide active and passive recreation opportunities and unique public facilities for use by the greater Fresno area.
 Typical amenities and facilities can include all of those found in a Neighborhood or Community Park, with active and passive recreation opportunities and programming for a variety of ages.
-Enhanced landscape elements, public restrooms, drinking fountains, and security lighting are all typical (Fresno Parks Master Plan, 2017).
+Enhanced landscape elements, public restrooms, drinking fountains, and security lighting are all typical (Fresno Parks Master Plan).

-Policy OS-3.2 Park Design for Safety.
+POLICY OS-3.2 PARK DESIGN FOR SAFETY.

 Promote the use of Crime Prevention Through Environmental Design (CPTED) principles in park design.
 CPTED principles include natural surveillance, access control, territorial reinforcement and space management in promoting safety and discouraging crime.
-Please see the Fresno Parks Master Plan, Chapter 5, Design Guidelines for Safety starting on page 141 and Chapter 9, Goal 5 - Secure on page 268.
+Please see the Fresno Parks Master Plan, Design Guidelines for Safety.

-Policy OS-3.3 Park Design for Accessibility.
+POLICY OS-3.3 PARK DESIGN FOR ACCESSIBILITY.